 - Approved by the Veterans Administration to participate in the “Yellow Ribbon” program.

 - Harrisburg University of Science & Technology has been approved by the Pennsylvania Department of Education to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 For a list of states and institutions that participate in NC-SARA, please visit http://www.nc-sara.org/sara-states-institutions.

 - Authorized under federal law by the Department of Homeland Security – U.S. Immigration and Customs Enforcement (DHS-USICE) as an eligible institution for the Student and Exchange Visitor Information System (SEVIS) to enroll non-immigrant students.

 - An articulation agreement with another institution of higher education permits students enrolled in certain associate degree programs to transfer credits into specific degree programs at the university.
-The university has articulation agreements with the following institutions: Harrisburg Area Community College; Community College of Baltimore County; Lehigh Carbon Community College; and, the Hussian School of Art.
+The university has articulation agreements with the following institutions: Alvernia University, Community College of Philadelphia, Harrisburg Area Community College; Community College of Baltimore County; Lehigh Carbon Community College; and, the Hussian College of Art.
 Additional articulation agreements are being pursued with various institutions of higher education.